papivot/pace-docs/pks-workload-deployment.en.md

 ### Cleanup

-To cleanup all the deployments of the k8s-operations app, execute the following -
+To clean up all the deployments of the k8s-operations app, execute the following -

 > `kubectl delete -f k8sops-deployment.yaml`